chamibuddhika/kisseru/README.md

 ### How to Run

-Kisseru requires python 3.5+ and pip3 installation.
+Kisseru requires python 3.5+ and a pip3 installation.
 In order to install Kisseru run pip3 as follows.

 ```pip3 install kisseru```